Reproductions of Koguryŏ funerary art. Context and evolution, typology, diffusion

-Lecture by Nae-Young Ryu, Doctor of Art History.
+Conference by Nae Young Ryu, Doctor of Art History.

-Our conference will aim to briefly retrace the history, already more than a hundred years old, of the very numerous reproductions of the funerary paintings of Koguryŏ, mainly Japanese, North Korean and South Korean, which have been declined on multiple supports, photographs in black and white on glass plates, life-size or reduced painted copies, manually and digitally restored computer-generated images.
+The conference aims to briefly retrace the history, already more than a century old, of the very numerous reproductions of Koguryŏ funerary paintings, mainly Japanese, North Korean and South Korean, which have been declined on multiple supports, either in the form of photographs in black and white on glass plates, life-size or reduced painted copies, or manually and digitally restored synthetic images.

 Located in the north of the peninsula, the kingdom of Koguryŏ is the most extensive of the period of the three kingdoms with Paekche and Silla.
 This kingdom had several capitals and the castles were built of earth or stone.
 This is the case of Kungnæsŏng, of Hwando currently in the province of Jilin in China, as well as Nangnang, located near P'yŏngyang, in North Korea.
 Many tombs under tumulus have been discovered near Ji'Ān in China as well as in the P'yŏngyang region.
 The area of Ji'Ān includes a dozen sets of tombs which are the oldest, corresponding to the first capitals.
 Among these thousands of tombs, only three are decorated with paintings.
 For more than a millennium, the region will be integrated into different states and the kingdom will fall into oblivion until 1876 when a Qing dynasty official discovered the Kwanggaet'o stele, erected in 414, in honor of the King Kwanggaet'o in the area of Ji'Ān.
 The official is the first to make a stamping of the inscription which occupies the four sides of the stele.